Elephant Conservation & Community Outreach

 Patrol Week:

-Head into the vast Damaraland desert region to track the resident herds in the area.
-The volunteer programme is the only organisation providing data to the Namibian government on elephants in the region.
+Head into the vast Damaraland desert region to track the resident elephant herds in their natural habitat.
+This volunteer programme is the only elephant conservation organisation providing data to the Namibian government on elephants in the region.

-- Record movement patterns, births, deaths and mating behaviour
+- Elephant activity: Record movement patterns, births, deaths and mating behaviour

-- Plot GPS locations of individual elephants and herds
+- Elephant location: Plot GPS locations of individual elephants and herds

-- Collate data to identify at risk farms
+- Elephant data: Collate data to identify at-risk farms and villages

-For those volunteers completing more than one two week rotation, the programme follows the same routine with a different focus on elephant patrol, ensuring that volunteers experience different elephants, scenery and a variety of areas within Damaraland.
+For those volunteers completing more than one two-week rotation, the programme follows the same structure, but with a different focus on elephant patrol week.
+This ensures that volunteers who stay longer will experience different elephants and scenery and a variety of areas within Damaraland.

 How is the two-week rotation structured?

-On the Sunday evening volunteers will have a project briefing in Swakopmund where you can meet your team mates!
-You should arrive into Swakopmund on Sunday afternoon at the latest in order to attend the briefing.
+On the Sunday evening volunteers will have a project briefing in Swakopmund where you will meet your team mates and staff members!
+You should arrive in Swakopmund on Sunday afternoon at the latest to attend the briefing.

 Week 1: Monday (project start date)